isaacnmm/pestpolicy-hugo2XX/content/posts/10-essential-lawn-and-garden-tools-for-fall/index.md

 ##  3. Wheelbarrow

 A sturdy wheelbarrow is a workhorse in any season, but it shines particularly in the fall.
 From hauling away piles of raked leaves and fallen branches to transporting bags of mulch, compost, or newly purchased bulbs, a wheelbarrow saves your back and multiple trips.
-Look for one with a durable bin (metal or heavy
-- duty plastic) and a pneumatic tire for easier maneuvering over uneven terrain.
+Look for one with a durable bin (metal or heavy-duty plastic) and a pneumatic tire for easier maneuvering over uneven terrain.

 ##  4. Hand Pruners (Bypass and Anvil)